decred/dcrwallet/rpc/documentation/api.md

 - `uint32 num_tickets`: The number of tickets to purchase.
 It must be set and at least 1.

-- `string pool_address`: The address of the stake pool used.
-Pool mode will be disabled if an empty string is passed.

-- `double pool_fees`: The stake pool fees amount.
-This must be set to a positive value in the allowed range of 0.01 to 100.00 to be valid.
-It must be set when the pool_address is also set.

 - `uint32 expiry`: The height at which the tickets expire and can no longer enter the blockchain.
 It defaults to 0 (no expiry).